DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "Even though Kai and me would be more than enough..."

 "We still do not know situation.
-Moreover we do not know location of foreign gods hero, so we have to gather information."
+Moreover we do not know location of sidhes hero, so we have to gather information."

-Foreign gods hero [Heaven Lord] Alfreyja...
+Sidhes hero [Heaven Lord] Alfreyja...
 Covered in multiple layered barriers, owner of so-called divine protection.
 Known as [Unsinkable angel].
 This was formidable enemy, who people says was able receive direct hit from Io Federation most powerful artillery without a single scratch.